NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Repeater Crossbow Trap.md

   - name: ""

   - name: "Auto-Bolter"
-    desc: "`pf2:r` **Trigger** An object or creature weighing at least 25 pounds steps on the pressure plate at the south end of the hallway\n**Effect** A _+1 striking heavy crossbow_ encased in a steel box drops from the ceiling and fires.
+    desc: "`pf2:r` **Trigger** An object or creature weighing at least 25 pounds steps on the pressure plate at the south end of the hallway\n* * *\n\n**Effect** A _+1 striking heavy crossbow_ encased in a steel box drops from the ceiling and fires.
 The repeater crossbow trap Strikes a random creature in the hallway.
 The trap then rolls initiative."
   - name: "Melee"
     desc: "Heavy Crossbow +16 (agile, range 120 feet, reload 2) "